Project-Lavinia/Lavinia-client/README.md

 1. Clone the repository to your preferred folder
 2. Open your favourite terminal and navigate to aforementioned folder
 3. Type `yarn` <kbd>Enter</kbd> and wait patiently for the packages to be installed
+4. Type `yarn download-data` <kbd>Enter</kbd> and wait patiently for the election data to be downloaded
-4. Type `yarn start` <kbd>Enter</kbd>
+5. Type `yarn start` <kbd>Enter</kbd>

-After step 4. your default browser should have opened up, running a development server locally on your machine.
+After step 5. your default browser should have opened up, running a development server locally on your machine.
 In most terminals, hit <kbd>Ctrl</kbd>+<kbd>c</kbd> with your terminal focused to close the application.